Center for Violence Prevention and Recovery

 Rape Crisis Intervention Program

 Founded in 1974, the Rape Crisis Intervention Program was one of the first hospital-based rape crisis centers in the country.
+In 1997, this program became part of the newly formed CVPR.
 We provide services for survivors of sexual assault, their families, and friends.
 We also offer consultation to community organizations and public education.
 For more information about sexual assault and how we can help, visit our Sexual Assault web page.

 Community Violence Intervention Program

-The center offers a range of counseling and advocacy services for those who have been a victim of or witness to community violence, including those who have experienced the loss of a loved one due to homicide.
+CVPR offers a range of counseling and advocacy services for those who have been a victim of or a witness to community violence, including those who have experienced the loss of a loved one due to homicide.
 For more information about community violence and how we can help, visit our Community Violence web page.

 The Advocate Education and Support Project